*Update: For photos of my Camino adventures, visit THIS PAGE.

 2) Preparation: Imagine that you are going on this walk for real: what would you pack?
 There are restaurants and stores along the way, so you do not need to carry much food, but water is a necessity during the hot summer months in Spain, and you must fit everything you need into a single backpack.
 Make a list and then… get packing!
 Encourage your family and/or friends to participate, and to complete this challenge, go on an actual hike with your bag and a friend.
 Make sure you wear comfortable shoes!

-3) Week 1 (Crossing the Pyrenees Mountains from France into Spain): Play The Great Language Game online at least three times.
+3) Week 1 (Crossing the Pyrenees Mountains from France into Spain): Play this Language Game online at least three times.
 Here you will learn to recognize the world’s languages, one language at a time.
 Around 8,000 people walk El Camino during July, so I will be surrounded by many, many languages.
 This challenge is meant to mimic jumping into this incomprehensible but delightful swirl of linguistic happiness.
 High scores do not matter here; just have fun guessing!

 4) Week 1: Pamplona, Spain is perhaps most famous for its celebration of San Fermín and the annual Running of the Bulls.
 This tradition, although a huge part of Spanish culture, is highly controversial.
 This challenge asks you to read a Wikipedia or Scholastic article and watch a short YouTube video about the Running of the Bulls, and thendebate the topic with your family with Paso Doble music playing in the background.
 Do you see the nobility of the beast and the elegance of the bullfight, or do you see animal cruelty?
 Whatever your stance, start a conversation and try to understand both perspectives.